Cadet College Ghotki: Facilities and Miscellaneous

-The college has a Hospital (with Ambulance Service available 24Hrs) headed by a senior doctor, with staff.
-For specialized treatment, the boys are sent to the DHQs hospital in Mirpur Mathelo or in Combined Military Hospital (CMH) Pano Aqil Cantt..
+The college has a Hospital (with an Ambulance Service available 24Hrs) headed by a senior doctor, with staff.
+For specialized treatment, the boys are sent to the DHQs hospital in Mirpur Mathelo or to the Combined Military Hospital (CMH) Pano Aqil Cantt..

-Vaccination and inoculation is carried out periodically.
+Vaccination and inoculation are carried out periodically.
 Students are medically examined and an individual health record is maintained.